-We understand that reading case study content is not as fun for a reader as, for example, a blog post about relevant topics for them.
+We understand that reading case study content is less fun for a reader than, for example, a blog post about relevant topics for them.

 So, is writing case study templates worth it?
 Should we redirect our marketing campaign to a different content format?

-Well, according to a recent study made by B2B Marketing, the case study format is one of the most effective in the field.
+According to a recent study by B2B Marketing, the case study format is one of the most effective in the field.

 Source: B2B Marketing

-These metrics show us that, in theory, people are more driven by multiple success stories than by a classic landing page.
+These metrics show us that, in theory, people are more driven by multiple success stories than any other marketing assets.

-Every website owner should comprehend how fundamental it is to have different approaches and alternatives when it comes to improving a project.
+Every website owner should comprehend how fundamental it is to adopt different approaches and alternatives when it comes to improving a project.